-The development of the Active Mobility Plan (AMP) involved extensive public input to ensure it aligned with community needs and preferences.
+The development of the Active Mobility Plan (AMP) involved extensive public input to ensure it aligns with community needs and preferences.
 Initial stakeholder meetings were held in early April 2024, followed by a several-week period for stakeholders to provide feedback on local mobility issues.
 In April, a public survey was launched, which ran until the first week of June.
-The survey was advertised through yard signs displaying a QR code that were strategically placed at parks, trailheads, and other active mobility hubs around the city.
+The survey was advertised through yard signs displayed along city streets, QR code strategically placed at parks, trailheads, and other active mobility hubs around the city.
 Additionally, table tents with the QR code were placed at local businesses, dining establishments, and popular gathering spots to increase accessibility.

 City staff attended multiple public events to gather direct input.
-At "Yappy Hour" on April 24 in City Centre, residents enjoyed a car-free street experience, bringing their dogs and engaging with City staff on mobility ideas and concerns.
+At "Yappy Hour" on April 24 in City Centre, residents enjoyed a car-free street experience, bringing their dogs and engaging with City staff on mobility ideas.
 During La Vista Days, the city hosted a booth with a large map where residents marked areas needing improvement.
 Feedback from the Mayor's Youth Leadership Council was sought, providing younger residents, especially high school students, a voice in shaping the plan.

 After drafting initial proposals over the summer, a public open house was held in late September, along with an online feedback session running through October, to gauge enthusiasm for different projects and gather final suggestions.
-Insights from the survey and these early public engagements highlighted popular destinations, identified barriers to mobility, and noted features residents valued most.
-Stakeholder input guided proposal development, while feedback from the open house and online sessions informed project phasing and prioritized initiatives based on community excitement and support.
+Insights from the survey and these early public engagements informed the final proposals, which highlighted barriers to mobility, and noted features residents valued most.
+Stakeholder input guided the proposal development, while feedback from the open house and online sessions informed the prioritized initiatives based on community excitement and support.